30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 • Turn heat to medium

-• Wait 1-2 minutes for oil to heat (it should look shimmery)
+• Wait 1-2 minutes for oil to heat (it should look shimmery but not smoking)

 2. Cook the vegetables: